back_to_top.svgLeft_arrow.svgRight_arrow.svg

 Dominika Bukalova draws on her personal experience and research to examine how the chief of staff role changes from sector to sector.

 Sometimes when we read a description of the chief of staff role it can seem like ‘everything, everywhere, all at once’.
 There is a long list of possible responsibilities ranging from strategy development and major projects to communications and people management, and an even longer list of competencies that are apparently critical to success.
 This can make it difficult for the potential chief of staff to assess their suitability for the role – and equally difficult for someone considering hiring a chief of staff to know what to look for.
-But in fact, while there are some responsibilities and competencies that are consistent across all sectors – public sector organisations, nonprofits, private sector companies – the challenges to the chief of staff can vary quite significantly according to the context.
+But in fact, while there are some responsibilities and competencies that are consistent across all sectors – public sector organisations, nonprofits, private sector companies – – the challenges to the chief of staff can vary quite significantly according to the context.
 Some of the biggest differences are between the public and private sectors.
 In exploring these differences, and the strategies required by chiefs of staff in navigating the two spheres, I draw on my own experience as a chief of staff for the council president in San Diego, California, my leadership coaching practice, and my experience as a strategic planning consultant working with chiefs of staff.
 A new chapter of my career as an assistant professor of public administration also informs this work, for my research explores the competencies of leaders and leader development, including the chief of staff.
 Developing self-awareness, operating with honesty and integrity, fostering strong relationships, and remaining adaptive are just some of the key competencies consistent across all sectors.
 The focus here is to highlight some the key differences between the public and private sectors.

 Serving the public good, including attending to public value and service

 The nature of public organisations is distinctive, and the reason it matters is that a chief of staff has to know how a public sector organisation functions, its mission, and responsibilities to deliver specific services, and in how to deliver the best and most equitable outcomes.
-Some scholars consider abiding by public values as a point of difference in the drivers that influence the nature of public leadership, while others point out that there are unique features of administrative leadership in the public sector.
+Some scholars consider abiding by public values as a point of difference in the drivers that influence the nature of public leadership (Crosby and Bryson 2017, Getha-Taylor et al. 2011), while others point out that there are unique features of administrative leadership in the public sector (Van Wart 2013).
 Essentially, the context of the public sector and the responsibilities of serving the public places particular responsibilities on the chief of staff that influence how they navigate through organisational networks.
 While environmental, social, and governance (ESG) issues are growing concerns in the private sector, they are at the heart of public service and significantly impact the day-to-day work of all public sector chiefs of staff.
+In recent years, the expectations of public leaders have evolved to include engaging with citizens beyond the traditional customer service-type interactions towards more authentic engagement (Denhardt and Denhardt 2015).
+For example, a chief of staff in a public service organisation might develop and enhance policy in partnership with the community, rather than simply ask stakeholders to confirm or approve developed proposals without their input along the way (as a chief of staff in a private organisation does).
+Ultimately, a chief of staff is well advised to keep in mind these words of wisdom from Leon Panetta: ‘I strongly believe that the purpose of public service is to give others a better life’ (Panetta 2021).

 Attending to the four pillars of public administration